 (3) A higher amount approved by the Director.

-(c) If the group self insurer initially posts a security deposit of 60% of one year's projected ultimate losses in accordance with subsection (b)(2), the group self insurer shall ensure that the amount posted is no less than 135% of one year's projected ultimate losses after one year of self insurance by increasing its security deposit by an amount no less than 25% of one year's projected ultimate losses in three equal installments.
+(c) If the group self insurer initially posts a security deposit of 60% of one year's projected ultimate losses in accordance with subsection (b)(2), the group self insurer shall ensure that the amount posted is no less than the undiscounted expected actuarial confidence level including each of the following components; incurred but not reported (IBNR) liabilities, Allocated loss adjustment expense (ALAE), Unallocated loss adjusted expense (ULAE) net of specific excess insurance coverage after one year of self insurance by increasing its security deposit by an amount no less than 25% of one year's projected ultimate losses in three equal installments.
 The installments shall be at intervals of 120 days or less, with the first installment being posted no later than 120 days after the effective date of self insurance.

 (d) Notwithstanding subsection (c), each new affiliate member of the group self insurer issued an Interim Certificate or an Affiliate Certificate of Consent to Self Insure whose exposure was not contemplated in the calculation of the initial security deposit shall post an additional amount equal to an average year's incurred losses over the past three years as documented by the applicant's prior insurance carrier or, if the applicant is a new employer with no loss history, calculated based on one year's projected contributions.
 The increase in security deposit for the new affiliate group member shall be posted within 30 days of issuance of the Interim Certificate or Affiliate Certificate of Consent to Self Insure.